Journal of International Financial Management and Accounting

 It has been an official journal of the International Association for Accounting Education and Research since 1999.

 Abstracting and indexing

 The journal is abstracted and indexed in the Social Sciences Citation Index, ProQuest, Current Contents/Social & Behavioral Sciences, and EBSCO databases.
-According to the Journal Citation Reports, the journal has a 2018 impact factor of 1.478, ranking it 51 out of 103 journals in the category "Business Finance".
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 5.1, ranking it 17 out of 111 journals in the category "Business Finance" (Q1 in Clarivate Analytics).
+The CiteScore 2022 is 5.7, ranking it in the 86th decile in both accounting and finance.